The Best Meal Ever?

 Lunch at the world’s best restaurant

-Steal From the Best is a post series that explores unique places, people and lifestyles related to food and sustainability.
+The Best Meal Ever? is part of a post series that explores unique places, people and lifestyles related to food and sustainability.
 Why all this research?
 Find the answer in Drawing My Ideal Home.
-Up next in the series: Christian F. Puglisi.
+Up next: The 10 Principles of Good Food.